 Segmentation is an important part of digital marketing, and it remains so with retargeting.
 Just because you’re now able to display ads to people already familiar with your business doesn’t mean you should treat them all equally.
 Three ways in which to consider segmenting visitors are:

-- By behaviour – not all visitors to your site are interested in what you offer, and this is easily identified by looking at visitors who spend mere seconds on your site, and those who spend a fair amount of time, and even navigate to different pages.
+- By behavior – not all visitors to your site are interested in what you offer, and this is easily identified by looking at visitors who spend mere seconds on your site, and those who spend a fair amount of time and even navigate to different pages.
 Retargeting the former would mostly be a waste of your resources, so weed them out and focus on those who display interest.
-You can segment further according to specific behaviour, such as the type of pages they visit, and how much time they spend on your site.
+You can segment further according to a specific behavior, such as the type of pages they visit, and how much time they spend on your site.

 Best Practice #2: Use a Burn Code